 Warn them again that it will be challenging over the next six months or a year, making it difficult for everyone.
 When parents acknowledge to the children that they can tell the other parent unfriendly stuff or get irritated for the wrong purpose, and maybe even scream and yell, they can understand better, so it won’t be entirely unexpected or shocking.

 But don’t go overboard.
 Colorado courts firmly view parents who bring their children through the divorce loop by offering them too many details or by using offensive language around them.
-Saying things like “Perhaps if your father paid child support on time, I wouldn’t have to take your dad to court!” can be extremely harmful to a developing child’s psyche.
+Saying things like “Perhaps if your dad didn’t hire a father’s rights attorney and paid child support on time, I wouldn’t have to take your dad to court!” can be extremely harmful to a developing child’s psyche.
 A bit of prevention here will be worth the cure.

 It would be best if you treated children like adults in some cases.
 But the balance is fragile.
 Things that they see today and unresolved issues generally arise somewhere – in bad grades, in education, with peers, or much worse.
 A great resource to help kids handle a grueling divorce is found here.